Vietnam Blue Swimming Crab

 FIP efforts address governance, fishing practices, and environmental impacts of the fishery so that it can meet the MSC standard.
 This work is steered by FIP participants and FIP stakeholders and includes:

-Working with government management agencies and local fishers to improve stock assessment and bycatch information.
+Working with government management agencies and local fishers to implement a co-management system.

-Working with DARD and the Vietnam Association of Exporters and Producers (VASEP) Crab Council to improve law enforcement capacity and effectiveness to address illegal fishing at sea and in the ports.
+Working with DARD and the Vietnam Association of Exporters and Producers (VASEP) Crab Council to improve law enforcement capacity and effectiveness.

-Working with government agencies to develop and implement a crab fishery management plan that will ensure sustainable management.
+Working with government agencies to implement a crab management plan that will ensure sustainable harvest.